A Quaker Christmas Story: Candles in the Window

 Castleberg Hill, Settle

-From the hilltop, on a bright clear day, he could see from Settle southwest to Pendle Hill, where George Fox had his vision of a great people to be gathered.
+From the hilltop, on a bright clear day, he could see all the way from Settle southwest to Pendle Hill, where George Fox had his vision of a great people to be gathered.
 To the westward rose the whitewashed limestone crags of Pen-y-Ghent.
 Today he wanted to look down and see the village all lit up.

 But the sun was down and a cold winter fog was rolling in dark and low over the slopes of the Yorkshire Dales.
 By the time Abram reached the top, huffing and puffing, snow had begun to fall, and about all he could see were the tops of some leafless trees and the mist made by his rapid breathing.

 He stopped for a moment to catch his breath.
 Looking north, he couldn’t see the sheep he knew were out there on the rock-strewn hillsides, huddling against the cold under their thick, matted coats of fleece.
 Peering over the rocky ledge down toward the village, he thought he could make out a faint flicker here and there, but it could have been just his imagination.

 [NOTE: This story is fiction.
 But the village of Settle, and Settle Friends Meeting, are very real, on the edge of the Yorkshire Dales.
 The wars referred to here were also, alas, very real.]

 Too bad, he thought.
-He had hoped to see Settle sparkling in the dark like the queen’s necklace on a black velvet cushion, with candles in practically every window.
+He had hoped to see Settle sparkling in the dark like the queen’s necklace on a black velvet cushion, with candles in practically all of its windows.
 Every window, that is, but the ones in the Woodhouse bakery and pastry shop, and at their house on Lancaster Street.